sauloperez/dotfiles/README.md

 But it turns out this wasn't enough, even after restarting the system.
 Finally, I found the solution in https://www.dell.com/community/Precision-Mobile-Workstations/External-Monitor-not-working-Ubuntu-nvidia/m-p/7286631#M1634.
 Apparently the problem is with the [kernel mode setting](https://wiki.archlinux.org/index.php/Kernel_mode_setting#Disabling_modesetting), which needs to be disabled to work.

 Editing the file `/lib/modprobe.d/nvidia-kms.conf` to `options nvidia-drm modeset=0` fixed the problem after a reboot 🎉️.

-## Pok3r mech keyboard

-You can find how to program the pok3r in [[guide] How-to: Program your Pok3r -- Programming Layers and Dipswitch 4](https://www.reddit.com/r/MechanicalKeyboards/comments/35uy60/guide_howto_program_your_pok3r_programming_layers/) from the MechanicalKeyboards subreddit.